Ahead of Time Mutation Based Fault Localisation using Statistical Inference: Related Work

 \section{Related Work}

-\name is an MBFL technique that allows ahead-of-time mutation analysis.
-Existing MBFL techniques, Metallaxis~\cite{Papadakis:2015sf,Papadakis:2012fk}, MUSE~\cite{Moon:2014ly} and its variation MUSEUM~\cite{Hong:2017qy}, all require the faulty program to be mutated, incurring significant analysis cost after the observation of failure.
-Metallaxis uses SBFL-like formulas to measure the similarity between failure patterns of the actual fault and mutants.
-MUSE and MUSEUM both focus on two principles: first, if we mutate already faulty parts of the program, it is unlikely that we will observe more failing test cases, and we may even observe partial fixes, and second, if we mutate non-faulty parts of the program, it is likely that passing tests will now fail.
+A number of Mutation Based Fault Localisation techniques have been proposed in the literature.
+Metallaxis uses SBFL-like formulas to measure the similarity between failure patterns of the actual fault and mutants~\cite{Papadakis:2015sf,Papadakis:2012fk}.
+MUSE~\cite{Moon:2014ly}, and its variation MUSEUM~\cite{Hong:2017qy}, depend on two principles: first, if we mutate already faulty parts of the program, it is unlikely that we will observe more failing test cases, and we may even observe partial fixes, and second, if we mutate non-faulty parts, tests that used to fail are now likely to fail.
 MUSE and MUSEUM define their suspiciousness scores using the ratios of fail-become-pass and pass-become-fail tests.
-Pearson et al~\cite{Pearson:2017aa} showed that these MBFL techniques can be improved by hybridising mutation-based scores with other features.

-As a fault localisation technique, \name can be seen as predicting where faults are most likely to be located.
-This is different from, but related to, other forms of software defect prediction~\cite{lessmann2008benchmarking,hall2012systematic} which typically uses software metrics and code attributes, but rarely information from the dynamic testing, to predict defect-proneness.
-A recent exception is the study by Xiao et al.~\cite{xiao2018feedback}, which uses test results to dynamically tune traditional defect prediction models.
-Still, they predict and rank modules based on their overall defect proneness, with the goal of directing quality assurance efforts, rather than for localising actually observed faults.
+TraPT is similar to MUSE and MUSEUM in nature, but transforms both the output messages of failing tests, to distinguish different types of exceptions, and the test code itself, to prevent early program termination due to the assertion violation that precludes collecting information of other assertions ~\cite{li2017transforming}.
+All existing MBFL techniques mutate the faulty program once testing is finished.
+In contrast, \name allows the mutation analysis to be performed ahead of time.